TABConf/6.tabconf.com/index.md

 # Mission

-### Brining protocol developers and builders together to build the future on Bitcoin.
+### Bringing protocol developers and builders together to build the future on Bitcoin.

 ## TABConf
 - Technical